 For example, we all need to eat, but not all of our grocery expenses may be necessary.
 And if your work requires a uniform or special clothing, that would fall into the needs category.
-Whereas, designer jeans are definitely a want.
+However, designer jeans are definitely a want.

-If you are in line with your budget, pat yourself on the back!
-You’re pretty much done.
+If you are in line with the 30-30-30-10 budget, pat yourself on the back.
+You’re pretty much done!

 However, if your current spending doesn’t quite fit your desired budget, this is your opportunity to do some adjusting.
 Typically, this means you have been falling short in the financial goals category.
 If that is the case, review your expenses more closely and see where you can make cuts.